virtualex-itv/chocolatey-packages/docs/packages/notepadreplacer.md

 ## Package Parameters

+* **If the parameter is not specified, the installation will fail and exit**
 * `/NOTEPAD` - Specifies the path to the executable for the program you wish to replace Notepad with.
 Example: `choco install notepadreplacer --params='"/NOTEPAD:C:\Program Files\Notepad++\notepad++.exe"'`

-* **If the parameter is not specified, the installation will fail and exit**
+To have choco remember parameters on upgrade, be sure to set `choco feature enable -n=useRememberedArgumentsForUpgrades`

 ---

 ## Overview of Notepad Replacer

 Do you use a Notepad alternative, like Notepad++ or Notepad2?
 Notepad Replacer will allow you to replace the default Windows version of Notepad with whatever alternative you would like to use.
+No System Files Replaced Won't replace ANY system files, or change ANY file permissions.

 * **No System Files Replaced**
 * **No Background Processes**